Engel relations in 4-manifold topology: The -Engel relation

-The ``elementary'' weakly null-homotopic links, geometric analogues of the commutators $[h_1,\ldots, h_4]$ that come up in the proof of corollary \ref{Engel corollary} for $k=4$, are obtained by band-summing two components at a time and then taking a parallel copy, as shown in figure \ref{Engel links1}.
+The ``elementary'' $2$-Engel links, geometric analogues of the commutators $[h_1,\ldots, h_4]$ that come up in the proof of corollary \ref{Engel corollary} for $k=4$, are obtained by band-summing two components at a time and then taking a parallel copy, as shown in figure \ref{Engel links1}.
+All the links in figures \ref{Milnor link}, \ref{Engel links1} have non-zero non-repeating $\bar\mu$ invariants.
+It is a very salient feature, as we shall see, that for the links in figure \ref{Engel links1} the $3$-manifold obtained by $0$-framed surgery is also obtained by $0$-framed surgery on a link with vanishing non-repeating $\bar\mu$ invariants: merely slide one of the parallel copies over the other to obtain a homotopically trivial link (see figure \ref{Engel links}).